ShashankaShekharSharma/ShashankaShekharSharma/README.md

 - **Epitaph Journal** — *Editor in Chief*
   - My inaugural project as Editor in Chief, paving the way for creative expression.

-- **Wisteria of Words** — *Editor in Chief*
-  - Steering the ship as Editor in Chief for my second project, a celebration of the written art.

 - **The Tremendous Trio** — *Co-author*
   - Co-authoring a book that soared to success, proving that collaboration breeds triumph.